jpsaha/MOTPold/MOPSS.md

 title: MOPSS
 permalink: /MOPSS/
 ---

+<span style="color: fuchsia"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published in the month of June 2024.**</span>

+<span style="color: green"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published in the month of June 2024.**</span>

 <!--{% include image.html url="/_images/pp/MOPSS.jpg" width=175 align="right" %} -->
 <!--{% include image.html url="/_images/pp/MOPSS.jpg" width=175 align="left" %} -->